The Greatest And Completely True Keanu Reeves Stories Ever Told

 3. The Matrix: But the real generous side of Keanu (that doesn't have to do with giving millions to charity) came out when he was making his back-end deal for the two Matrix sequels.

-True, Reeves was paid $10 million up front to film the first "Matrix" and ended up earning $35 million total after the film became a huge hit.
+True, Reeves was paid $10 million up front to film the The Matrix and ended up earning $35 million total after the film became a huge hit.
 But still, when negotiating his profit-sharing deal for the two follow-up films, Reeves opted to hand over some of his points to the franchise's special effects and costume design teams.
 The total amount Reeves could have earned but chose to disburse to the crew instead comes, by some accounts, to over $75 million.
 He donated over $75 million to people he worked with because he thought they deserved it.

 And in one personal account on Reddit, he helped out a family in need.

 A family friend builds movie sets, doesn't design, is one of the poor dudes that just builds.
 Anyway, he worked on the set for the Matrix and Keanu heard about family trouble he was having and gave him a $20,000 Christmas bonus to help him out.
 He also was one of the only people on the set that genuinely wanted to know peoples names, would say hello and mean it, and would talk to people as they were his peers and not below him just because they were practically making nothing to build a set.
 I've never heard anyone say Keanu is douche, seems like the nicest person in Hollywood from a second hand experience.